 The fourteen or so writing centres at U of T provide individual consultations with trained writing instructors, along with group teaching in workshops and courses.
 There’s no charge for any of this instruction—it’s part of your academic program.
 The mandate of writing centres is to help you develop writing skills as you progress through your studies.
 All the undergraduate colleges have writing centres for their students, and so do most professional faculties and the School of Graduate Studies.
 Here are some general guidelines on how to take advantage of the specialized instruction available in your writing centre.

 Group workshops are usually open to all students: watch for announcements online.
 For individual instruction, you are entitled to make use of the writing centre in the college where you are registered or the writing centre in your professional or graduate faculty.
 You may also take work in most college program courses (e.g., the ones prefixed INI, NEW, TRN, UNI, VIC, or WDW) to the writing centre of the college that offers the program.
 (Note: During the summer, only some of the college centres are open, but students in other colleges can book at any of the open centres.)
 Students at UTM and UTSC also have their own writing centres.
 If you’re an Engineering student, check out the Engineering Communication Program.
-If you’re in Dentistry, Nursing, Pharmacy, Physical and Health Education, or Social Work, you’re eligible to go to the Health Sciences Writing Centre and to ask questions through its website.
+If you’re in Dentistry, Nursing, Pharmacy, Kinesiology and Physical Education, or Social Work or if you’re a PhD student at the Dalla Lana School of Public Health, you’re eligible to go to the Health Sciences Writing Centre and to ask questions through its website.
 And U of T graduate students have access to individual consultations through the Graduate Centre for Academic Communication at the School of Graduate Studies.
 Each writing centre has its own policy on how often you may work with instructors; usually the limit is once a week.